A Survey on Non-Autoregressive Generation for Neural Machine Translation and Beyond: Extensive Applications Beyond NMT

-\item \textbf{\textit{Summarization.}} The summarization task is less subject to target-side dependency modeling than neural machine translation since all the target output information is explicitly or implicitly included in the long text input.
-As a result, NAR methods for the summarization task mainly alleviate the challenge of length prediction.
-For instance, a non-autoregressive unsupervised summarization (NAUS) model has been proposed recently~\cite{liu2022learning}, which first performs an edit-based search towards a heuristically defined score and then generates a summary as a pseudo-ground-truth.
-The authors also propose a length-control decoding approach for better target length prediction. \item \textbf{\textit{Grammatical Error Correction.}} Grammatical Error Correction (GEC) is an important NLP task that can automatically detect and correct grammatical errors within a sentence.
-As most contents of a sentence are correct and unnecessary to be modified for the GEC task, the problem of lacking target-side information can be effectively alleviated.
-Thus, NAR methods are more feasible for this task.
-Li~\etal~\cite{li2021tail} focus on the variable-length correction scenario for Chinese GEC.
-They employ BERT to initialize the encoder and add a CRF layer on the initialized encoder, augmented by a focal loss penalty strategy to capture the target side dependency.
-Besides, Straka~\etal~\cite{straka2021character} propose a character-based non-autoregressive GEC approach for Czech, German and Russian languages, which focuses on sub-word errors. \item \textbf{\textit{Dialogue.}} Dialogue generation has achieved remarkable progress in the last few years, and many methods have been proposed to alleviate the notorious problem of diversity~\cite{kulikov2019importance}.
-However, due to their auto-regressive generation strategy, these dialogue generation models suffer from low inference efficiency for generating informative responses.
+\item \textbf{\textit{Dialogue.}} Dialogue generation has achieved remarkable progress in the last few years, and many methods have been proposed to alleviate the notorious problem of diversity~\cite{kulikov2019importance}.
+However, due to their autoregressive generation strategy, these dialogue generation models suffer from low inference efficiency for generating informative responses.
 Inspired by the advances made in NAT~\cite{bao2019non,sun2019fast}, NAR models are adopted in dialogue generation to lower the inference latency, where the response length is predicted in advance.
 Han~\etal~\cite{han2020non} apply the NAR model to model the bidirectional conditional dependency between contexts (x) and responses (y).
 They also point out that NAR models can produce more diverse responses.
 Zou~\etal~\cite{zou2021thinking} propose a concept-guided non-autoregressive method for open-domain response generation, which customizes the Insertion Transformer to complete response and then facilitates a controllable and coherent dialogue.
 These NAR models for dialogue generation can significantly improve response generation speed.
-Besides, NAR methods can improve task-oriented dialogue systems by enhancing the spoken language understanding sub-task~\cite{cheng2021effective}.
+Besides, NAR methods can improve task-oriented dialogue systems by enhancing the spoken language understanding sub-task~\cite{cheng2021effective,cheng2022capture}.